kolkhis/tech-notes/linux/redhat/exam-prep.md

 the configuration.
 Once the settings are changed in the `nmtui`, you must go back and select the same network interface and deactivate/reactivate it for changes to take effect.
+To reset the interface from `nmtui`, you'd go back in the TUI, select "Activate a connection", then disable/re-enable.

+---